 Respect for Property and the Environment

 We value the rights and privileges of owning and using property, both personal and university, and the benefits of preservation and maintenance of property and of our natural resources.
 In our stewardship of property, we recognize the accountability of our actions to the future of the Samford University community.
 Stealing or being in the possession of stolen or lost property, vandalism, setting a fire and arson, tampering with fire and safety equipment, possessing firearms or weapons on campus, possessing or using fireworks on campus, unauthorized entry, and stealing or unauthorized use or possession of money or other negotiable instruments, and smoking in undesignated smoking areas on campus are examples of behaviors that violate this value.

 Respect for Community Authority

 We value our privileges and responsibilities as members of the university community and as citizens of the community beyond the campus.
 We value the community standards of conduct expressed in our system of laws and value the fair administration of those laws, including university, municipal, state and federal laws.
-These values are violated by aiding, abetting or conspiring to engage in value violations; violating residence-hall visitation guidelines; reckless behavior; lewd and indecent conduct; insubordination; unauthorized and/or unruly demonstrations; driving while impaired; habitually offending motor vehicle rules and regulations; creating a nuisance by talking, yelling, singing or playing a musical instrument, electronic device, etc., loudly enough to disturb members of the university community; and committing a city, state or federal crime.
+These values are violated by aiding, abetting or conspiring to engage in values violations; violating residence-hall visitation guidelines; reckless behavior; lewd and indecent conduct; insubordination; unauthorized and/or unruly demonstrations; driving while impaired; habitually offending motor vehicle rules and regulations; creating a nuisance by talking, yelling, singing or playing a musical instrument, electronic device, etc., loudly enough to disturb members of the university community; committing a city, state or federal crime; and excessive parking citations.